-The Computer Controlled Horizontal Three-phase Separator, "HTSC", designed by EDIBON, is a device that allows the study of the main characteristics of gravity separation and the effect of viscosity, flow and density difference in this separation.
+The Computer Controlled Horizontal Three-phase Separator, "HTSC", designed by EDIBON, is a unit that allows the study of the main characteristics of gravity separation and the effect of viscosity, flow and density difference in this separation.

-Two computer controlled pumps drive water and oil to a point of mixing that also reaches a current of air produced by a computer controlled blower.
+Two computer-controlled pumps drive water and oil to a point of mixing that also reaches a current of air produced by a computer-controlled blower.

 There are two level switches, one in each feed tank, to ensure the correct level for proper functioning of the fluid circulation pumps.

 The mixture of water, oil and air enters the horizontal separator going towards its spherical part to force the first separation.